akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate-Manual.md

-# The Bus Pirate Mannual

-This mannual covers the essential stuff that you don't want to miss while using a [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).
+This mannual covers the essential information that you don't want to miss while using a [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).

 # Flashing the firmware